Home/ Blog/ Insurance Education/

 A doctor and patient wearing masks discuss headaches-2.png

-If you are unhappy with your plan or your doctor, you can change your Medicare Advantage plan during OEP, which runs from January 1 to March 31.
+If you are unhappy with your Medicare Advantage plan or your doctor, you can make a final change to your plan between January 1 to March 31 during MA OEP.
 Your individual circumstances and preferences should guide your decision.

-Here are possible reasons why you might want to choose a different plan:
+Here are some possible reasons you might want to switch plans during MA OEP:

-• Switching from a Health Maintenance Organization (HMO) to a Preferred Provider Organization (PPO).
+• You want to switch from a Health Maintenance Organization (HMO) to a Preferred Provider Organization (PPO).

-• Getting an expensive medical treatment and you want to reduce out-of-pocket costs by choosing a plan with a lower out-of-pocket maximum limit.
+• You’re getting an expensive medical treatment and you want to reduce out-of-pocket costs by choosing a plan with a lower out-of-pocket maximum limit.

-• Spending a significant amount of money on dental services in the coming year and you want a plan with more comprehensive dental benefits.
+• You’ll need extensive dental services in the coming year and you want a plan with better dental benefits.

-• Taking an expensive prescription drug and you want to pay a lower copayment for prescription drugs.
+• You started taking an expensive prescription drug and you want to pay a lower copayment for prescription drugs.

 One Medical Seniors recommends agents our patients know and trust.
 We would be happy to refer you to someone if you have insurance questions.
 If you are interested in learning more or attending an educational seminar, contact us and we’ll give you a call.